acemod/ACE3/docs/wiki/framework/disposables-framework.md

 <div class="panel callout">
     <h5>Note:</h5>
-    <p>This is just the necessary changes to make a launcher disposable, this is not a guide to make your own launcher.</p>
+    <p>These are just the necessary changes to make a launcher disposable, this is not a guide to make your own launcher.</p>
 </div>

 ## 1. Making a launcher disposable